mikegagnon/linked-lists/README.md

 ### Proof that `fibonacci(n)` terminates for all values of *n*, where *n* >= 1

-This section is optional and silly.
-I present it just in case you enjoy elementary proofs using mathematical induction.
+This section is optional.
+I present it just in case you enjoy proofs using mathematical induction.

 Recall, a proof via [strong induction](https://en.wikipedia.org/wiki/Mathematical_induction) works as follows: